Canadian Cascade Arc: Formation

 Because of the very large fault area, the Cascadia subduction zone can produce large earthquakes of magnitude 7.0 or greater.
 The interface between the Juan de Fuca and North American plates remains locked for periods of roughly 500 years.
 During these periods, stress builds up on the interface between the plates and causes uplift of the North American margin.
 When the plate finally slips, the 500 years of stored energy are released in a massive earthquake.
 The most recent, the 1700 Cascadia earthquake, was recorded in the oral traditions of the First Nations people on Vancouver Island.
 It caused considerable tremors and a massive tsunami that traveled across the Pacific Ocean.
 The significant shaking associated with this earthquake demolished houses of the Cowichan Tribes on Vancouver Island and caused several landslides.
 It also made it too difficult for the Cowichan people to stand, and the tremors were so lengthy that they were sickened.
 The earthquake-generated tsunami ultimately devastated a winter village at Pachena Bay, killing all the people that lived there.
 The 1700 Cascadia earthquake caused near-shore subsidence, submerging marshes and forests on the coast that were later buried under more recent debris.

 Unlike most subduction zones worldwide, there is no deep oceanic trench present along the continental margin in Cascadia.
 The reason is that the mouth of the Columbia River empties directly into the subduction zone and deposits silt at the bottom of the Pacific Ocean, burying this large depression.
-Massive floods from prehistoric Glacial Lake Missoula during the Late Pleistocene also deposited large amounts of sediment into the trench.
+Massive floods from prehistoric Glacial Lake Missoula during the Late Pleistocene also deposited large amounts of sediment into the small trench.
 However, as with other subduction zones, the outer margin is slowly being compressed like a giant spring.
 When the stored energy is suddenly released by slippage across the fault at irregular intervals, the Cascadia subduction zone can create very large earthquakes, such as the magnitude 9.0 Cascadia earthquake on January 26, 1700.